ospalh/3d-printing/tea-portioner/description.md

 * Slide off the funnel, striking the measuring cup and pouring the extra tea back into the tin.
 * The measure now contains the right amount of tea.
 Pour it into the filter or teapot.
 I use my [funnel and stand](https://www.thingiverse.com/thing:2144990) for this.

+It works reasonably well one handed.

 This is the second design for this purpose.
 I renamed the first one to [old tea portioner](https://www.thingiverse.com/thing:2183718).

 The stand is not strictly required, but useful to keep the bottom of the portioner clean, and, depending on the sizes, to stabilize it a bit.

 There are  STL files for a number of sizes.
 47 cm³ and 66 cm³ are the right amount of rooibos tea for my two teapots, 1 dm³ and 1.4 dm³.
 For other sizes use the customizer.
 When you have a mass, look up the density in the [FAO list](http://www.fao.org/docrep/017/ap815e/ap815e.pdf), elsewhere, or measure yourself.

-Americans should look up the millilitres per teaspoon &c. in [this list](http://www.jsward.com/cooking/conversion.shtml), and visit [metric4us](http://metric4us.com/) at their leisure after they printed their portioner.
+Americans should look up the millilitres per teaspoon &c. in [this list](http://www.jsward.co m/cooking/conversion.shtml), and visit [metric4us](http://metric4us.com/) at their leisure after they printed their portioner.
 As a reminder to everybody, millilitre and ml are just synonyms for cubic centimetre and cm³, as are litre, l, for cubic decimetre and dm³.

 Of course there’s nothing wrong with using measuring spoons or scoops like things [682146](https://www.thingiverse.com/thing:682146) or [619626](https://www.thingiverse.com/thing:619626).
 Except from the use of lots of useless units, like *two* “fl.oz.”.
 The difference between those to is minimal, well below the precision of a typical 3d print.